Mohanish19/Kratin_Helper/README.md

 # Kratin_Helper
-This is a site for an older people who need help to remember basic things.
+Aashray(this site) is for the older people who need help to remember basic things.
 User can store/add daily tasks and below there is AI HEALTH CHATBOT which will answer all the health related queries of the User.

 DESCRIPTION OF CHATBOT :